 Anyone can leave a gift, whether a parishioner, community member, or friend.

 How to Leave a Planned Gift

-If you would like to leave a gift, have already planned to, or have further questions, please contact the Rector’s office at the phone number or email address provided below.
+If you would like to leave a gift, have already planned to, or have further questions, please contact us at the phone number or email address provided below.
 We will be happy to answer your questions, review the variety of planned giving options, and help you with the process to finalize your gift.